wlsf82/EngageSphere-Test-Design-Masterclass-TAT/README.md

 Read the following [doc](./docs/TestCases.md) to get a list of the possible test cases that could be written for this app.

 ### Running the tests
-to run the API test : npm run test:api
+To run the API tests, `npm run test:api`.

 to run the accessibility test: npm run test:a11y